kristinemlarson/gnssrefl/README.md

 You need a set of instructions which can be made using **make_json_input**.
 At a minimum **make_json_input** needs the station name (4 char), the latitude (degrees), longitude (degrees) and ellipsoidal height (meters).
-This location DOES NOT have to be cm-level for the reflections code.
+This location does not have to be cm-level for the reflections code.
 Within a few hundred meters is sufficient.